palladius/goliardia/README.md

 INSTALL
 -------

+Install requirements:
+- an IQ over 95 (see `PEBKAC`).
+- knowledge of Italian language and English alike.
+- knowing how to assemble a LAMP stack with more than just apt-get install
+- Compliment Riccardo <riccardo.carlesso@gmail.com>

 Get the PHP pages into a LAMP stack.
 Create a MySQL database.
+Populate with my neat sample DB.

+  $ mysql yourdb your user yourpass < db/opengoliardia_sample.sql
 	$ cp conf/setup.php.dist conf/setup.php

 Change stuff in `conf/setup.php`
 You're grand.
 If you don't know what I'm talking about then it might be a PEBKAC.
 Google this.

-PS Without a test database you won't get far.
-I have it somewhere, just I have to find it.
-Apologies for the inconvenience.
+If you are smart and still have issues I might have done something wrong.
+In that case, please tell me!

 Bugs
 ----